-Honours programmes normally begin in the first semester.
-Honours (400-level) courses are generally offered in first (February to June) and second (July to October) semester; some courses run through both semesters.
+Honours programmes normally begin in the first semester (February).
+Honours 400-level courses are generally offered in first semester (February–June) and second semester (July–October); some courses run through both semesters (whole year courses).

-Students who complete an honours degree to a satisfactory standard may be permitted to proceed to a master’s programme by thesis, a master’s by research programme or a provisional enrolment in a PhD.
+Students who complete an honours degree to a satisfactory standard may be able to proceed to a master’s degree programme, or provisional enrolment in a doctoral degree.
 For more information about this, contact the relevant school or department.